 It was initially reported that one student, Cassie Bernall, was allegedly asked by one of the gunmen if she believed in God.
 When Bernall said, “Yes,” she was shot to death.
 Her parents later wrote a book titled She Said Yes, honoring their martyred daughter.
 Apparently, however, the question was not actually posed to Bernall but to another student who had already been wounded by a gunshot.
 When that victim replied, “Yes,” the shooter walked away.

-Subsequent investigations also determined that Klebold and Harris chose their victims completely at random.
-Their original plan was for two bombs to explode in the school’s cafeteria, forcing the survivors outside and into their line of fire.
-When the homemade bombs didn’t work, Klebold and Harris decided to go into the school to carry out their murderous rampage.
+Subsequent investigations also determined that Harris and Klebold chose their victims randomly.
+Their original plan was for two propane bombs to explode in the school’s cafeteria, potentially killing hundreds of people and forcing the survivors outside and into the gunmen’s line of fire.
+When the bombs didn’t work, Harris and Klebold went into the school to carry out their murderous rampage.

 There was speculation that Harris and Klebold committed the killings because they were members of a group of social outcasts called the “Trenchcoat Mafia” that was fascinated by Goth culture.
 Violent video games and music were also blamed for influencing the killers.
 However, none of these theories was ever proven.